kyoungerman/S21-4820/Assignments/06/Assignment-06.raw.md

 from: [https://realpython.com/python-redis/](https://realpython.com/python-redis/)
-About 2/3 the way down has redis in python examples - the first part is all about how to install Redis.
+About 2/3 the way down has Redis in python examples - the first part is all about how to install Redis.
 On your virtual Linux system:

 Install Redis on your system.